Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Studio sofa decision checklist

-• Map the sofa “box” with painter’s tape; keep a clear walking lane (aim for about 30–36 inches where you pass most).
+• Tape out the sofa footprint and protect a clear walking lane; aim for about 30–36 inches where you pass most.

-• Measure every pinch point: apartment door, hallway turns, stairwell, elevator, and the room’s tightest corner.
+• Measure every pinch point on the delivery route: the apartment door, hallway turns, stairwell, elevator, and the room’s tightest corner.

-• Pick a size that leaves one flexible zone (desk, dining, or workout) instead of filling every wall.
+• Choose a size that still leaves one flexible zone for dining, work, or workouts instead of filling every wall with the wrong small-space sofa.

-• Match comfort to how you sit: upright reading needs shallower seating than “feet-up” lounging.
+• Match seat depth to how you sit.
+Upright reading usually works better with a shallower seat than feet-up lounging.

-• If air sensitivity matters, look for low-emission materials and ventilate after delivery.
+• If air sensitivity is a concern, favor lower-emission materials and plan to ventilate after delivery.

 Studio sofa buying mistakes to avoid